About the Program

 What forms will I need to retain throughout the program?

 You should retain all BBS forms (Summary of Hours, Supervisor Responsibility Statement, Experience Verification), as well as the Verification of Psychotherapy and Malpractice Insurance Policy forms.
-The originals of some of these forms are required by the BBS when you apply for registered internship and/or licensure.
+The originals of some of these forms are required by the BBS when you apply as a registered associate and/or for licensure.
 It is STRONGLY suggested that you make duplicate copies of your Summary of Hours sheets and keep a copy somewhere other than where you live.

 When will I begin a clinical placement (practicing at a site)?

-Students are eligible for trainee status after PPSY 512, 551, 563, 580, 581, and 592 are either completed or in process, and proof of CAMFT membership(s), AAMFT membership(s), and malpractice liability insurance have been submitted.
+Students are eligible for trainee status after PPSY 512, 551, 563, 580, 581, and 592 are either completed or in process, and proof of CAMFT membership(s) and malpractice liability insurance has been submitted.
 Depending on a student’s chosen track, he or she may begin a traineeship prior to his or her second, third, or fourth year in the program.

 Does the department provide placement services after graduating?

-Upon graduation, the student will apply to become an MFT registered intern with the California Board of Behavioral Sciences.
-The MFT registered intern is then required to take the BBS Law and Ethics Exam (first state licensing exam) within the first year of registration.
+Upon graduation, you will apply to become an MFT registered associate with the BBS.
+The MFT registered associate is then required to take the BBS Law and Ethics Exam (first state licensing exam) within the first year of registration.
 A total of 3,000 hours are required before one is eligible to apply for the BBS Clinical Exam (second state licensing exam).
 After graduating, it takes a minimum of two years to complete the BBS requirement of 3,000 hours to apply for licensure.

 Can I work without an MFT license?